What are the Pedigree Charts?

 - The trait is present in each of the generations, i.e., the pedigree is vertical.

-- Some of the common traits of this type include blood groups, polydactyly, brachydactyly, the dimple in cheeks, etc.
+- Some common traits of this type include blood groups, polydactyly, brachydactyly, the dimple in cheeks, etc.

 Autosomal Recessive Trait